 Tile Versus Cultured Marble Cultured Granite by kerabath.comCultured marble and cultured granite can have some shade variation and veining which makes them more decorative than acrylic or fiberglass.
 Cultured marble and granite are installed without grout and use glazing grade silicone in the joints.

+Cultured Marble For Your Bathroom From Today’S Homeowner Video Channel | Duration 2 Minutes 7 Seconds No matter what type of tile you choose in a shower surround, you will have grout lines.
 There is no grout and no sealing or special maintance required, cultured marble & cultured granite can be cleaned with any nonabrasive cleaner.
 Just about any tile that can be used for a floor can also be used as a shower wall.
 Silicone greatly reduces the amount of maintenance and cleaning when comparing to grout.